 The best way to find out about a moving company is to ask friends and family for their recommendations.
 You can check out online reviews if you don’t have anyone who can recommend a company.

-Once you’ve found a few promising companies, check their credentials and ensure the company is licensed, insured, and bonded.
+Once you’ve found a few reliable long distance movers, check their credentials and ensure the company is licensed, insured, and bonded.
 The Better Business Bureau is a great resource for this, or find out more about Muval, one of the best moving companies.

 5. Budget for Any Change in the Cost of Living